 The power can go out for any number of reasons, but the strong winds and downed trees associated with hurricane season are major culprits this time of year.

-The Atlantic hurricane season lasts from June through November in the Northeast, and the 2020 season is supposed to be especially active, according to the National Oceanic and Atmospheric Administration.
+The Atlantic hurricane season lasts from June through November in the Northeast, and the 2021 season is turning out to be quite active, as predicted.

 If you find yourself without electricity, try to stay calm and take a few precautionary steps before figuring out what to do next.